Biblical Truth About Tithing

 Always remember that everything we have belongs to God, He just entrusted them under our care.
 Even though most of us probably work for the money we make each month, even God has a hand there – He has given us the ability to do our jobs (Deuteronomy 8:18).

-If we are able to grasp what God has fully given to us, we are certain to agree that ten percent doesn’t even feel like much.
+If we can grasp what God has fully given to us, we are certain to agree that ten percent doesn’t even feel like much.
 If Abraham tithed to Melchizedek whose priesthood was based on the law and the Old Testament saints who were living under the Law practiced tithing, how much more for us today who have been redeemed by Christ and are now living under His covenant of grace?

-I believe that it’s a big mistake to use the we’re no longer living under the law but under grace as an excuse for the people of God not to give.
+I believe that it’s a big mistake to use the “we’re no longer living under the law but under grace” as an excuse for the people of God not to give.
 It’s very easy for you to say that you are faithfully obeying God.
 But what if the Lord says, “Oh yeah?
-Why don’t we get more specific.
+Why don’t we get more specific?
 How is your giving?”

 Do you maintain integrity in terms of money matters?
 Are your priorities and motives for earning, spending, saving, and giving in line with biblical standards and principles?

-*Recommended Resource: Perspectives on Tithing: Four Views
+Perspectives on Tithing: Four Views

 By David A. Croteau, Scott Preissler, Ken Hemphill, Bobby Eklund, Reggie Kidd, & Gary North

-The Biblical Principles of TithingWas the tithe just for Israel, or is it also applicable to Christians?
+Was the tithe just for Israel, or is it also applicable to Christians?

 Must a tithe go only to your local church, or can it be received by any Christian organization?
 Do we tithe on the net or the gross amount?

-Perspectives on Tithing presents in a point-counterpoint format the most common views about how Christians are to give of their financial resources, addressing the myriad of questions that surround the complex issue.
+Perspectives on Tithing presents in a point-counterpoint format the most common views about how Christians are to give their financial resources, addressing the myriad of questions that surround the complex issue.

 Ken Hemphill (Empowering Kingdom Growth) and Bobby Eklund (Eklund Stewardship Ministries) contribute “The Foundations of Giving” while the book’s editor, David A. Croteau (Liberty University), writes “The Post-Tithing View: Giving in the New Covenant.”